Katja Roose: 2005-2008

 In 2005, she competed in her first PKRA World Tour organised by the International Kiteboarding Association.
 She fully focused on the competition circuit and within three tour events she claimed a top five ranking, which she kept until the end of the 2005 season.
 At the same time she studied Technology and Policy at the Technical University of Eindhoven.
 She combined the PKRA World Tour season in 2006 with finishing her Master's degree.
 After her studies she wanted to combine her professional kite surfing career with a job outside of sports.
 She took a job offer from KPN, a Dutch telecommunication company and she focused on a new discipline in kite surfing, speed kiting as it is easier to train for in the Netherlands and because it has less competitions during a year.
 In Lüderitz, Namibia she set a new Dutch women outright speed record, meaning that she is the fastest Dutch women powered by wind on the water.
 With 39.56 knots (=73.3 km/h) average over 500 meters she is faster than windsurfers, kite surfers and sailors.

 2009–present

 After two years of freestyle and two years of speed kiting it was time to focus on yet another new discipline.
 Course racing was a fast-growing discipline and has the opportunity to become an Olympic sport in the future.
 She had always liked to combine speed, tactics and upwind skills, but the opportunity to overtake opponents and to aim to keep them behind got her really excited.
 In 2011, she wanted to completely focus on her kite surfing and she decided to take a four-month sabbatical.
 This paid off in a successive way as she won plenty of competitions including European Championships, North American Championships and PKRA World Tour Championships.
 She finished 2011 as the number one in the World rankings.
 In 2012, she won her first World title at the slalom discipline, finishing in front of Caroline Adrien and Kristin Boese.

+In 2013 Roose was on Pingtan Island in China where record breaking prize money and free accommodation had brought in 120 international competitors for the KTA final including local poster girl Chen Jingyue.
+Roose, the Thai Kitefoiler Fawn Jantawan and Kathrin Borgwardt made difficult competition throughout the week but Roose beat them.